crawlic-stud/untitled-pygame/README.md

-# This is my game om pygame
+# This is my game on pygame

 It's only for fun and learning purposes